Training Between Half Marathons

 Take It Easy In the First Week

 So, the first week after your first marathon you'll want to take it easy.
 Probably no running the first 3-4 days, maybe some walking or an easy bike ride, depending on how much of an impact your half marathon had on you.
-I would really recommend that first week to be a recovery week with just easy exercise and a limited amount of running.
+You feel like you need to run in the first 3-4 days after the half?
+Stick to light jogging for 30 minutes max.
+But seriously, take it easy on yourself, give yourself a (short) break.
+I would really recommend that first week to be a recovery week with just easy exercise and a very limited amount of running.

 Focus on Race Specific Training for 3.5 Weeks